TrueSparrowSystems/brand-monitoring/README.md

 For a large dataset of tweets and their sentiments given by AWS Comprehend, we manually analysed each tweet data and accordingly set the thresholds for sentiment score for deciding who is a promoter and who is a detractor.

 ## Prerequisites
-You will need a developer account and should have created a Twitter App.
+- You will need a Twitter developer account and you should have created a Twitter App.
-You will also need an AWS account.
+- You will also need an AWS account.

 ## Install NPM